-Inhibitors of UGT1A3 and UGT2B7: The effect of strong inhibitors of UGT1A3 and UGT2B7 (such as valproic acid), on the exposure to selexipag or its active metabolite has not been studied.
-Caution is recommended when administering these drugs concomitantly with selexipag.
-Concomitant administration may result in a significant exposure to selexipag or its active metabolite.
+Inhibitors of UGT1A3 and UG2B7: The effect of strong inhibitors of UGT1A3 and UGT2B7 on the exposure to selexipag or its active metabolite has not been studied.
+Concomitant administration may result in a significant increase in exposure or its active metabolite.

-Inhibitors of CYP2C8:

-In the presence of 600 mg gemfibrozil, twice a day, a strong inhibitor of CYP2C8, exposure to selexipag increased approximately 2-fold whereas exposure to the active metabolite increased approximately 11-fold.
-Concomitant administration of UPTRAVI with strong inhibitors of CYP2C8 (e.g., gemfibrozil) is contraindicated (See Section 4.3 CONTRAINDICATIONS),
+Inhibitors of CYP2C8: In the presence of 600 mg gemfibrozil, twice a day, a strong inhibitor of CYP2C8, exposure to selexipag increased approximately 2-fold whereas exposure to the active metabolite increased approximately 11-fold.
+Concomitant administration of UPTRAVI with strong inhibitors of CYP2C8 (e.g., gemfibrozil) is contraindicated (see Section 4.3 CONTRAINDICATIONS).

-Concomitant administration of selexipag with clopidogrel (loading dose 300 mg or maintenance dose of 75 mg once a day), a moderate inhibitor of CYP2C8, had no relevant effect on the exposure to selexipag but increased the exposure to the active metabolite by approximately 2.2-fold and 2.7-fold following loading dose and maintenance dose, respectively.
+Concomitant administration of selexipag with clopidogrel (loading dose 300 mg or maintenance dose of 75 mg once a day), a moderate inhibitor of CYP2C8, had no relevant effect on the exposure to selexipag and increased the exposure to the active metabolite by approximately 2.2-fold and 2.7-fold following loading dose and maintenance dose, respectively.
 Dosing frequency of UPTRAVI should be reduced to once daily when co-administered with moderate CYP2C8 inhibitors (e.g., clopidogrel, deferasirox, teriflunomide).
-Dosing frequency of UPTRAVI should be reverted to twice daily when co-administration of moderate CYP2C8 inhibitor is stopped (see Section 4.2 DOSE AND METHOD OF ADMINISTRATION - Dosage adjustment with co-administration of moderate CYP2C8 inhibitors).
+Dosing frequency of UPTRAVI should be reverted back to twice daily when co-administration of moderate CYP2C8 inhibitor is stopped (see Section 4.2 DOSE AND METHOD OF ADMINISTRATION - Dosage adjustment with co-administration of moderate CYP2C8 inhibitors).

-Hormonal contraceptives: specific drug-drug interaction studies with hormonal contraceptives have not been conducted.
-Although multiple-dose treatment with selexipag did not affect the exposure to theCYP3A4 substrates midazolam and r-warfarin or the CYP2C9 substrate s-warfarin and no reduced efficacy of hormonal contraceptives is expected, caution should be exercised (see Section 4.6 FERTILITY, PREGANACY AND LACTATION).
+Hormonal contraceptives: Specific drug-drug interaction studies with hormonal contraceptives have not been conducted.
+Since selexipag did not affect the exposure to the CYP3A4 substrates midazolam and R-warfarin or the CYP2C9 substrate S-warfarin, reduced efficacy of hormonal contraceptives is not expected.

+Pharmacodynamic interactions

-Pharmacodynamic interactions: Reductions in blood pressure may occur when UPTRAVI is administered with diuretics, antihypertensive agents, or other vasodilators.
+Reductions in blood pressure may occur when UPTRAVI is administered with diuretics, antihypertensive agents, or other vasodilators.

-4.6 FERTILITY, PREGNANCY AND LACTATION
+4.6 Fertility, pregnancy and lactation

-Effects on Fertility
+Effects on Fertility.